⟳Modified on July 28, 2023

 Most procedures involve a freeze-thaw-freeze cycle where the tumor is frozen, thawed and frozen for a set time for optimal tumor destruction.
 The time to ensure this process varies depending on the size, location, and type of tumor.

-This freezing action on the tumor causes cellular damage, death, and necrosis of tissues both directly and indirectly.
-So to understand how does cryoablation work we must look at these 5 key mechanisms of action:
+This tumor freezing action causes cellular damage, death, and necrosis of tissues both directly and indirectly.
+So to understand how cryoablation works we must look at these 5 key mechanisms of action:

 - Osmotic injury

 - Mechanical injury

 The success of these processes to destroy the tumor is influenced by four factors during cryoablation:

 – reaching low freezing temperatures results in better and direct cold-induced cellular injury

 – different types of cellular injury occur at different temperatures with the lowest target temperatures closest to the cryoprobe

 – increasing the time at target temperature will increase the likelihood that cells in the outer portion of the ice ball will have sufficient time and temperature for lethal intracellular ice to form